LTArnas/projecteuler/ReadMe.txt

 This repository is for my attempts at solving https://projecteuler.net problems.

+DO NOT CHEAT!
+CHEATING IS NOT THE POINT HERE.

 -Each problem is in its own folder; the name of the folder corresponding to the problem ID on the website.